Ready to update your kitchen backsplash tile? Some things to think about

 Best of all, you’ve managed to get exactly what you wanted within your budget.
 You can’t wait to see what your kitchen will look like when they are installed!

 All that’s left to decide is whether you should DIY or spend a bit more and hire a professional.
 Should you google ‘how to update kitchen tiles’?
 Or leave it to the pros?

 You could DIY but before you roll up your sleeves, here are a few things to think about:

-You will need to buy a whole lot of specialized equipment, from a notched trowel and caulk gun to a rubber mallet, grout float, self-centered drill bit, tile saw or cutter and more.
+You will need to buy or rent several pieces of specialized equipment, from a notched trowel and caulk gun to a rubber mallet, grout float, self-centered drill bit, tile saw or cutter and more.
 Unless you do a lot of DIY projects, these purchases can add considerably to the overall cost.

-See our post on tips for installing your own backsplash HERE.
+See our post on tips for how to update kitchen backsplash tiles HERE.

 If you don’t apply the adhesive correctly, those tiles could start to come loose and fall off.

 If you don’t have any experience with grouting, it could end up being a messy job that will ruin the entire look.

 Breaking more than a couple of tiles during the installation process could end up costing you more than you bargained for.